NinaWendy/Movie_Deck/README.md

     1. Clone or download the Repository
     2. cd into directory then run `cd Movie_Deck`
     3. Rebuild the Project Using Android Studio IDE
-    4. Connectto a virtual device in the android studio emulator to be used to run the application.
+    4. Connect to a virtual device in the android studio emulator to be used to run the application.
     5. To run the application click on the 'play' icon at the top navigation.
-    6. Your application will launch on your device after running successfuly.
+    6. Your application will launch on your device after running successfully.

     See deployment for notes on how to run the application on a physical device.